akajuvonen/akajuvonen.github.io/_drafts/clt.md

 Consider flipping a coin multiple times.
 If you just do it, say, 5 times, you can end up with, e.g., getting heads 1 time and tails 4 times.
-But if we keep flipping the coin many times, the ratios of heads and tails wil start to get close to the image below.
+But if we keep flipping the coin many times, the ratios of heads and tails will start to get close to the image below.

 ![Flips][fig_clt_flips]